-But if you’ve also got a couple of questions (deciding to live abroad is a big decisions after all!), that’s also not a problem … Come talk to an ILP representative about what volunteering and teaching English is like, how to pay for your semester abroad and other tips, just click here:
+If you’ve got a couple of questions (deciding to live abroad is a big decisions after all!), that’s also not a problem … Come talk to an ILP representative about what volunteering and teaching English is like, how to pay for your semester abroad and other tips, we can also help with that.